 It was a most opportune moment and I said to him, “I want nothing except to free myself from this situation.”

 “Write a petition and explain that you were imprisoned without any inquiry or investigation,” he replied.
-I prepared a petition saying that we all abhored what had been attributed to us, that kings and rulers have no sovereignty over the hearts and consciences of the people, and that no power except that of the Almighty could ever govern or control the hearts of men.
+I prepared a petition saying that we all abhorred what had been attributed to us, that kings and rulers have no sovereignty over the hearts and consciences of the people, and that no power except that of the Almighty could ever govern or control the hearts of men.
 Therefore, we requested to be set free and allowed to return to our homes.
 We concluded by stating that we would continue to pray for his just government.
 One of the other Bahá’ís wrote a similar petition.

 This letter was dispatched to the general, and soon a cable was handed to us stating that we were free to return home, but we were not allowed to go to Egypt.
 The day of departure was indeed a great spectacle.
 All of the notables—Christians and Muslims—came to bid farewell and see us safely on board the ship bound for freedom.